Features

 GITHUB_TOKEN use Actions hydration or runner setup

-AWS_* use IAM roles or instance profile
+AWS_* use IAM roles or an instance profile

 *_API_KEY, *_TOKEN use a secret manager